 Archives OR Correspondence OR Diaries OR Manuscripts OR Sources OR Narratives OR Interviews OR "Oral history" (as Subject)

 Digital Libraries/Collections may be very general like the full text searchable HathiTrust, Internet Archive, Google Books, which contain all sorts of books and periodicals (Internet Archive also with audio and visual material) and the national catalog: Digital Public Library of America.
 For local topics, the lists of digital libraries by US state are valuable.

 - They may be specialized by language and/or era (Early English Books Online, Gallica), by topic (Travelers in the Middle East), or geographically (Digital Commonwealth).

 - More examples and tools for finding more listed in this guide.

-Document collections (Print and microfilm).
+Document collections.
 Primary source documents are often gathered up and published as printed books or in microfilm (reels of 35 mm film viewed through a machine) rather than digitally.
 They may consist of books, archival material, oral histories, in fact most of the kinds listed below.
 Vast resources exist in microfilm.

 - Find them in HOLLIS and WorldCat by using special Subject terms.
 Example.

-- Tools for finding microfilm listed in this guide.
+- Tools for finding them listed in the Library Research Guide for History.